Azure/CloudIoTHack/HOL 1/HOL 1 - MXChip.md

 1. After the developer kit is installed, unplug the USB cable from your device.
 Then start Visual Studio Code.

-1. Select **About** from Visual Studio Code's **Help** menu and verify that Visual Studio Code 1.16.0 or higher is installed.
-If it's not, select **Restart to Update...** from the **Help** menu to update to the latest version, or go to https://code.visualstudio.com/ and download the latest version.
+1. Select **About** from Visual Studio Code's **Help** menu and verify that Visual Studio Code 1.17.0 or higher is installed.
+If it's not, select **Check for Updates...** from the **Help** menu and update to the latest version, or go to https://code.visualstudio.com/ and download the latest version.
 Then restart Visual Studio Code.

 1. Plug the USB cable back into the device.
 If you are prompted to allow Java traffic through the firewall, click **Allow Access**.